ThiagoSantiago/TransactionsApp/README.md

 # Architecture

-The architecture choosen for this project was the Clean-Swift.
+The architecture choosen for this project was the Clean Swift.

 ![alt text](https://cdn-images-1.medium.com/max/2000/1*QV4nxWPd_sbGhoWO-X7PfQ.png)